zotonic/zotonic/doc/ref/scomps/scomp_script.rst

 .. include:: meta-script.rst

-This tag is the placeholder where all generated Javascript scripts will be output on the page.
+This tag is the placeholder where all generated JavaScript scripts will be output on the page.

-Zotonic generates Javascript for the actions and other template logic.
+Zotonic generates JavaScript for the actions and other template logic.
 This script needs to be added to the page.
 The ``{% script
 %}`` scomp designates the place where the ``<script>`` element with all the generated javascript can be placed.